dewocracy/careers/fullstack-developer-backend.md

 Our ideal companion would be:

 - Passionate about software development.
 Very motivated to learn every day.
-- Experienced developer with Backend focus with a bit of Frontend experience or eager to learn it in case is need it (we are a small team).
+- Experienced developer with Backend focus in mind eager to learn other tech stacks too (that's why we say fullstack).
 - A good teammate.
 We will spend a lot of time together!
 - Good startup mentality.
 Eager to participate and to work proactively.
 - A clean code and attention to detail lover.